Hope of Israel Ministries (Ecclesia of YEHOVAH):

 When the Messiah plainly told certain Judahites of his day that he was the Son of YEHOVAH God, some, in their ignorance, were ready to stone him for blasphemy (John 10:33).

-To get around this assumed problem of a plurality in the God-head, the Jewish community simply rejected the Messiah.
-And to this day, Orthodox Jews will not accept Yeshua's Messiahship.
-However, the more liberal Jews will at least admit that he was indeed a great man -- maybe even a prophet!
+To get around this assumed problem of a plurality in the God-head, the Judean community simply rejected the Messiah.

 But the "new" Christian religion was still faced with the problem.
 How would proponents explain that there was only one God, not two?